Meghn/AI-Orchestration/README.md

 AI apps, and in particular the adoption of prose as its own programming language require us to think about the interface between components and applications.
 AI orchestration frameworks are at the leading edge of addressing these concerns.
 Probably, the most common technique involves reliably getting LLM output into JSON for the rest of our app to consume.

 ---

-The first technique we'll talk about is called **guided prompting**.
+The first technique we'll talk about is called <mark>**guided prompting**</mark>.
 If your prompt specifically requests a JSON response, and especially if you include an example, this will usually work, but not with 100 percent consistency across every possible model and configuration.
 If your temperature setting is greater than zero, retrying a prompt will often fix incorrect JSON.
 And if your app has the flexibility, you can also request YAML.

 **LangChain**